Jayson Tatum NBA Preview vs. the Nets

-Jayson Tatum and his Boston Celtics teammates match up versus the Brooklyn Nets on Saturday at 8:00 PM ET.
+The Boston Celtics, Jayson Tatum included, hit the court versus the Brooklyn Nets on Friday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.